 Ketone bodies are an incredibly efficient, and alternative energy substrate for the body and brain to use as fuel rather than glucose.

-Your genetics, genotype, phenotype, hormonal status, stress, and metabolic damage all come into the equation when trying to achieve ketosis.
-What works for you in achieving ketosis may not work for another.
+Your genetics- genotype & phenotype, hormonal status, stress, sleep quality, any metabolic damage- many factors contribute to achieving, staying and how you will feel in ketosis.
+What works for you may not work for another.
 However in saying that, the basics are the same; a healthy fat, low protein and very low carbohydrates diet.

 When you are in ketosis you will change how your body feels and most importantly, how your body uses its energy.

 Glycolysis: most of us are ingesting carbohydrates in our daily lives.
 Our pancreas then responds with a release of insulin to give us energy.
 This metabolic process is called Glycolysis.

 Ketosis: if you stop eating carbohydrates, your pancreas does not need to release insulin.
 It then has the opportunity release another hormone called glucagon.

 Glucagon signals to your body to break down fats which are sent to your liver, to produce ketone bodies.
 You are now using your fat stores as your energy rather than the carbohydrates you ingested!

 Percentages of macro-nutrients required can vary with each individual and their particular reason for doing the ketogenic diet.
 The ketogenic protocol that is used by doctors to treat epilepsy is sometimes up to 80 and 90% fat!